-The Development of Infantry Doctrine – part two
+The Development of Infantry Doctrine – part four

 The Development of Infantry Doctrine – part two Only a very few elite Prussian units, such as light infantry battalions (the Jäger), were equipped with the more precise rifled muzzleloaders.…